 It distributes the cognitive load.
 Instead of asking a manager to synthesize a year of observations in one document, the system captures insights in real time, as they happen.
 No recall bias.
 No end-of-year scramble.

 It meets people in their preferred format.
-Typed surveys and rating scales favor a specific communication style.
+Typed forms and rating scales favor a specific communication style.
 Conversational formats — especially voice-based — capture nuance, emotion, and context that forms structurally cannot.
 People say more when they are talking rather than typing.

 It removes the single point of failure.
 When feedback flows from multiple touchpoints — peer conversations, self-reflections, manager check-ins — a single missed input does not collapse the entire review.